 Please take the time to view our services listed below.
 It will give you insights about the information and aspects for a project like building a new home, adding an addition to an existing building or home just to mention a few.

 If you have any questions please review our educational resources on our "Home" page; which you will be able to pick & choose helpful information towards understanding the process of design for a project you may be planning.
 If there is something that you need clarification, don't hesitate to "ASK THE ARCHITECT" for a 30-minute FREE Project Clarity Call.

-NOTE: Additional Education FREE Resources may be found on our "Library" page.
+NOTE: Additional Educational FREE offers may be found on our "Library" page.

 BaP Architectural Services is a full service Architectural/Engineering Firm with offices in Apalachin and Cape Vincent, New York.
 The senior Architect, Bernard Perkosky, AIA, RA, is licensed in New York State and is a Residential and Light Commercial Specialist devoted to providing Basic and/or full Architectural Design and Engineering services to clients.
 We are Licensed Professionals and have been providing Design Services throughout New York State since 1966.
 It has been our pleasure to extend our services over the years to individuals, contractors, and corporate businesses and more, in order to program, design and administrate all types of Custom Residential Homes, Additions and Remodeling, and other buildings such as Garages, Barns, Storage Sheds, and much more.